freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/18-project-euler/project-euler-problems-101-to-200/problem-168-number-rotations.md

 # --description--

-Розглянемо число 142857. Ми можемо повернути його праворуч, перемістивши останню цифру (7) на початок, що дасть нам 714285.
+Consider the number 142857.
+We can right-rotate this number by moving the last digit (7) to the front of it, giving us 714285.

-Можна довести, що $714285 = 5 × 142857$.
+It can be verified that $714285 = 5 × 142857$.

-Це показує незвичайну властивість числа 142857: воно є дільником своєї оберненої версії.
+This demonstrates an unusual property of 142857: it is a divisor of its right-rotation.

-Для цілої кількості чисел $a$ та $b$ знайдіть останні п’ять цифр суми всіх цілих чисел $n$, $10^a &lt; n &lt; 10^b$, які мають цю властивість.
+For integer number of digits $a$ and $b$, find the last 5 digits of the sum of all integers $n$, $10^a &lt; n &lt; 10^b$, that have this property.

 # --hints--

-`numberRotations(2, 10)` має повернути `98311`.
+`numberRotations(2, 10)` should return `98311`.

 ```js
 assert.strictEqual(numberRotations(2, 10), 98311);
 ```

-`numberRotations(2, 100)` має повернути `59206`.
+`numberRotations(2, 100)` should return `59206`.

 ```js
 assert.strictEqual(numberRotations(2, 100), 59206);